-- recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance; - submitting regular treasury management policy reports; - submitting budgets and budget variations; - receiving and reviewing management information reports; - reviewing the performance of the treasury management function; - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function; - ensuring the adequacy of internal audit, and liaising with external audit; - recommending the appointment of external service providers. - preparation of a capital strategy - ensuring that the capital strategy is prudent, sustainable, affordable and prudent in the long term and provides value for money; - ensuring that due diligence has been carried out on all investments and is in accordance with the risk appetite of the PCC. - ensure that the PCC has appropriate legal powers to undertake expenditure on non-financial assets and their financing - ensuring the proportionality of all investments so that the PCC does not undertake a level of investing which exposes it to an excessive level of risk compared to its financial resources - ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long term liabilities - provision to members of a schedule of all non-treasury investments including material investments in subsidiaries, joint ventures, loans and financial guarantees - ensuring that members are adequately informed and understand the risk exposures taken on by the PCC - ensuring that the PCC has adequate expertise, either in house or externally provided, to carry out the above - creation of Treasury Management Practices which specifically deal with how non treasury investments will be carried out and managed, to include the following (TM Code p54): - - Risk management (TMP1 and schedules), including investment and risk management criteria for any material non-treasury investment portfolios;
+- recommending clauses, treasury management policy/practices for approval, reviewing the same regularly, and monitoring compliance; - submitting regular treasury management policy reports; - submitting budgets and budget variations; - receiving and reviewing management information reports; - reviewing the performance of the treasury management function; - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function; - ensuring the adequacy of internal audit, and liaising with external audit; - recommending the appointment of external service providers. - preparation of a Capital Strategy to include capital expenditure, capital financing, non-financial investments and treasury management, with a long-term timeframe - ensuring that the capital strategy is prudent, sustainable, affordable and prudent in the long term and provides value for money; - ensuring that due diligence has been carried out on all investments and is in accordance with the risk appetite of the PCC. - ensure that the PCC has appropriate legal powers to undertake expenditure on non-financial assets and their financing - ensuring the proportionality of all investments so that the PCC does not undertake a level of investing which exposes it to an excessive level of risk compared to its financial resources - ensuring that an adequate governance process is in place for the approval, monitoring and ongoing risk management of all non-financial investments and long term liabilities - provision to members of a schedule of all non-treasury investments including material investments in subsidiaries, joint ventures, loans and financial guarantees - ensuring that members are adequately informed and understand the risk exposures taken on by the PCC - ensuring that the PCC has adequate expertise, either in house or externally provided, to carry out the above - creation of Treasury Management Practices which specifically deal with how non treasury investments will be carried out and managed, to include the following (TM Code p54): - - Risk management (TMP1 and schedules), including investment and risk management criteria for any material non-treasury investment portfolios;